nuxtlabs/nuxt-component-meta/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![npm downloads][npm-downloads-src]][npm-downloads-href]

-> Gather components metadata on build time and make them available on production
+Gather components metadata on build time and make them available on production.
+This module is developed to give a visual Markdown Editor with Vue Components in it for [Nuxt Studio](https://nuxt.studio).

-💡 This module depends on `nuxt3`

 ## Quick Setup